 - Second DWI Offense: Leads to a 1-year revocation period in Plattsburg, MO, or a 5-year license denial if the prior offense was within the past 5 years.

-- Chemical Test Refusal: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.
+- Chemical Test Refusal: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.

 If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Plattsburg, MO.
 You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
 If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as: